How To Remove Soap Scum And Stains In A Bathtub

 By Troy Cantini

-Soap scum, mold, mildew, and other contaminates can discolor and stain a bathtub over time.
+Soap scum, shampoo's, body oils, and other contaminates can discolor and stain a bathtub over time.
 The caulk around your bathtub also needs to be periodically replaced when it start to look black and moldy.
-Dead skin, and body oils can accumulate on the bathtub and in the caulk causing unhealthy bacteria to grow.
-The harmful mold and bacteria can create an unhealthy condition in the bathtub especially when taking a bath.
+Dead skin, and body oils can accumulate in the bathtub causing unhealthy bacteria to grow.
+The harmful mold and bacteria can create an unhealthy condition in the bathtub.

 Another thing that plaques bathtubs is hard water stains.
 When hard water is combined with the soap scum and other contaminates a hard film can form on the bathtub that is difficult to remove.
 Hard water can also get under the damaged caulk and start to eat away and permanently damage the finish of a bathtub.
 It is important to regularly clean and re-caulk a bathtub before it starts to get permanently stained and damaged.